alexschreyer/SketchFab-Uploader-Plugin-for-SketchUp/README.md

-SketchFab-Uploader-Plugin-for-SketchUp
+SketchFab Uploader Plugin for SketchUp
 ======================================

-+=begin
-+Copyright 2012, Alexander C. Schreyer
+Copyright 2012, Alexander C. Schreyer
-+All Rights Reserved
+All Rights Reserved

-+
-+THIS SOFTWARE IS PROVIDED "AS IS" AND WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES, +INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND +FITNESS FOR A PARTICULAR PURPOSE.
+THIS SOFTWARE IS PROVIDED "AS IS" AND WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
-+

 +License:        GPL (http://www.gnu.org/licenses/gpl.html)
 +
 +Author :        Alexander Schreyer, www.alexschreyer.net, mail@alexschreyer.net